Woogl/FiveStarStories/README.md

 # FiveStarStories

-# ERROR
-Inherited component details not showimg in blueprint
+# Inherited component details not showimg in blueprint